rentruewang/mind/intelligence/problem.md

   Check if working (verification)

 - Debugging
-  Have a mapping of cause and effect of differnet components (retrieval) Isolate the parts of concern (simplify)
+  Doesnt' behave as expected, look at relevant items (retrieval) Only look at parts changed for a working system (simplify) Knowing the cause and effect of differnet components (retrieval / simulation) Isolate the parts of concern (simplify)
+  What did I do? (retrieval)
-  Have hypothesis of what's wrong (assemble, verify) Plan on changing and predict what would be the result of change (simulate) If fail, update beliefs and try again (update)
+  Revisiting state of mind, to figure out why, hypothesize, and check the result (simulate, verify) Deduct from the observation after change (update) Have hypothesis of what's wrong (assemble, verify) Plan on changing and predict what would be the result of change (simulation) If fail, update beliefs and try again (update)

-- Refactoring
+- Editing and refactoring
-  Know what each part is doing, gain idea into actual data flow (retrieval) Plan a series of change that can be tested along the way (assemble) Find equivalent ways of doing things in old and new (assemble) Try to make the problem as simple and clean as possible (assemble / aggregate) Find min-cut in the new data flow for modularity (simulate / assemble)
+  Know what each part is doing, gain idea into actual data flow (retrieval) Plan a series of change that can be tested along the way (assemble) Find equivalent ways of doing things in old and new (assemble) Try to make the problem as simple and clean as possible (assemble / aggregate) Find min-cut in the new data flow for modularity (simulate / assemble) Revisit assumptions, and predict how the input could cause change in output (simulate / verify)

 - Learning when something clicks
-  Compare with past knowledge (retrieval)
-  Incorporate new knowledge into old world model (simulation / update) Ensure consistency and update beiliefs (retrieve / update) Try using this new knowledge (simulation)
+  Compare with past knowledge and experience (retrieval) Break down into basic primitives, and reconstruct (aggregate / assemble) Simulate and see the cause and effect (simulate) Find out isomorphism / difference with current knowledge (retrieval / assemble / aggregate) Incorporate new knowledge into old world model (simulation / update) Ensure consistency and update beiliefs (retrieve / update) Try using this new knowledge (simulation)
+  Use the knowledge in new ways, inspired by specific difference with current concept (assemble)

 - Theory of mind (try to make other person feel some way / do something) Think in terms of information they get (retrieval) Pretend you are the other person receiving info (simulation) Optimize for what you want (simulation)
   Memorize the result (update)
+  Finding common pattern and make assumptions (e.g. humor) (aggregate / planning)

 - Game planning
   Pretend you are the other opponent (simulation)
   Plan with opponent's play style (retrieval / analyze)

+- Deduction
+  Find out events / attributes to focus on (simplify) Simulate a bunch of plausible scenarios (simulation).
+  Validate each scenarios (verify)
+  Narrowing of scope after isolating each possiblity (update)

 ## Neurons